 Not everyone loves beer.
-If your establishment only caters to beer drinkers you’re going to close yourself off to other people in your market.
+If your establishment only caters to beer lovers, you’re going to close yourself off to other people in your market.
 If you offer cocktails or kombucha on tap, you’ll open yourself up to a larger market, which will lead to increased sales!

 Serving Cocktails on Tap

 When pouring cocktails from self-pour taps, keep track of the dates when they were made and when they’ll go bad (if using fresh juice).
 Keep in mind, you’ll have to shake the kegs daily as well.
 Otherwise, the components will settle, and the cocktails won’t be evenly mixed.

 Keep Your Staff Healthy

 Pay your staff well and give them the freedom to show their personality as an employer.
 And as the owner of your establishment, show your employees how much hard work you’re putting in as well and that you’ll do the grunt work too.
-If they see you staying late at night and coming in early morning, they’ll have more desire to work hard for you.
+If they see you staying late at night and coming in the early morning, they’ll have more desire to work hard for you.

 Digital Media is Key

 It’s crucial to use social media when marketing your business.
 When you’re starting, be aggressive with your marketing strategy.
 Use sources such as Google AdWords and Facebook and Instagram Ads.

 Network to Build Relationships

 No matter where you are, constantly think about how to network your business.
 Talk to local store owners and think about ways to partner together.
 You can create unique events that draw in customers and other local traffic that you wouldn’t normally get.

 Your staff should tell guests to sample drinks before pouring a full glass.
-This way when customers say that your drinks are too expensive or that they’ve over-poured, you’ve done all that you can.
+This way, when customers say that your drinks are too expensive or that they’ve over-poured, you’ve done all that you can.
 If a customer seems very unhappy, give them a free glass of something to make them feel better because it costs you less than giving them a discount.